Keith Courage in Alpha Zones: Gameplay

 The game is an action-adventure platform game, with two styles of play depending on whether the player is above (overworld) or below ground (underworld).
 There are a total of seven levels in the game, each of which is broken into two areas, the overworld and underworld.
 Overworld areas consist of simple rightward travel and platform hopping.
 In the overworld, one controls Keith Courage in his human form, using a dagger to fend off enemies which take the form of birds, moles, and even cats that drop from the sky.
 Upon reaching the end of the overworld level, Keith is transported via rainbow to the underworld, whereupon he adopts the Nova Suit.
 The underworld levels are more complex and menacing than the colorful overworld, with aggressive nightmare creatures and a larger landscape to travel with more of a focus on navigating not only horizontally but also vertically.
 At the end of each underworld level is a boss.
-In the overworld, you can go into buildings at times and buy power ups.
+In the overworld, the player can go into buildings at times and buy power ups.

 Overworld gameplay

 In the overworld, Keith is a simple adventurous human with a short sword and three heart containers.
-The overworld, while simple, is where Keith will collect coins and spend those coins to obtain "bolt bombs," health regeneration, and better equipment for the underworld by going to houses that have NPC's to talk to.
+The overworld, while simple, is where Keith will collect coins and spend those coins to obtain "bolt bombs," health regeneration, and better equipment for the underworld by going to houses that have NPCs to talk to.